ameyagodbole/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a second-year graduate studying **Computer Science** at the **University of Massachusetts (UMass), Amherst**.
-I completed my B.Tech. in Electronics and Communication Engineering (with a minor in Computer Science and Engineering) from IIT Guwahati in May 2018.
+I am a research fellow with the **Information Extraction and Synthesis Laboratory (IESL)** at the **University of Massachusetts (UMass), Amherst**.
+Before joining the lab, I obtained a Master's degree in Computer Science from UMass and a B.Tech. in Electronics and Communication Engineering (with a minor in Computer Science and Engineering) from **IIT Guwahati** before that.

-I developed an interest in Machine Learning and Artificial Intelligence during the sophomore year of my undergraduate degree.
-Consequently, I tried to understand the theory of machine learning as well as apply the same.
-At the time, I attempted to grasp the theory through extracurricular courses, majorly on Coursera, MIT Opencourseware and Stanford Online.
-I am making the most of my graduate courses to explore several avenues of machine learning.
-I am fortunate to be working with fellow graduates at the **Information Extraction and Synthesis Laboratory (IESL)** at UMass.
+I am interested in question-answering (QA) systems.
+I have worked on retrieval for open-domain QA and have made forays into knowledge base completion which is an important component of QA on structured data.
+I am fascinated by the research efforts into interpreting and debugging black-box, single-pass QA systems and parallel work into systems that explicitly decompose complex questions.
+I am eager to see where the two thought processes meet.

+As a research fellow, I contribute to IESL's efforts into OpenReview ([reviewer matching](https://github.com/openreview/openreview-matcher), [paper-reviewer affinity](https://github.com/openreview/openreview-expertise)), and IESL's collaboration with the Chan Zuckerberg Initiative where I am working on affiliation disambiguation.
+I am fortunate to have worked with and to be working with awesome lab members at IESL.

 I sporadically blog (I mostly edit and proof-read) on [Medium](https://medium.com/inveterate-learner).